-The Parents Council Grant Program awards yearly grants to UNC student organizations and university offices to support new and innovative programs/events that benefit undergraduate students.
-Parents Council families are asked to make a minimum annual gift of $1,250 to support the grant initiative.
-Since its inception in 1985, the Parents Council Grants Program has provided around $2 million in grant funding to enhance the quality of undergraduate student life and learning at Carolina.
+Each year, the Parents Council Grant Awards Program provides funding to UNC student organizations and university offices to support new and innovative programs/events that benefit undergraduate students.
+Parents Council families are asked to make a minimum annual gift of $1,250 to support this initiative.
+Since its inception in 1985, the program has provided around $2 million in grant funding to enhance the quality of undergraduate student life and learning at Carolina.

-- December 9, 2019: Applications are due no later than 5:00 pm.
-The Parents Council will review applications in December and January.
+- December 10, 2021: The Parents Council will review applications in December and January.
 They will decide which applicants will move forward for an interview.

-- February 10, 2020: Finalists are notified to prepare presentations for the Parents Council Executive Committee at the Grants Meeting Interview Day.
+- February 7, 2022: Finalists are notified to prepare presentations for the Parents Council Executive Committee at the Interview Day.

-- February 24, 2020: Applicant presentation materials are due to NSFP (firstname.lastname@example.org) for pre-loading on the day of the interviews.
+- February 18, 2022: Applicant presentation materials are due to NSFP (firstname.lastname@example.org) (if you would like it pre-loaded for the day of the interviews).

-- April 4, 2020: The Parents Council will review and confirm grant awards at their Spring Meeting.
+- The Parents Council Spring Meeting (April 2022): The Parents Council will review and confirm grant awards at their Spring Meeting.
 Afterward, award letters and guidance will be sent to applicants notifying them of their final award status.

-- July 20, 2022: Funding becomes available for you to use (no expenses will be reimbursed until grant award winners participate in mandatory grant meetings at NSFP - to be scheduled).
+- July 20, 2022: Funding becomes available for you to use (no expenses will be reimbursed until award winners participate in mandatory grant award meetings at NSFP - to be scheduled).

-- May 1, 2021: Grant funding must be spent as stipulated in the funding award letter.
+- May 1, 2023: Funding must be spent as stipulated in the funding award letter.
 Final evaluations are due 30 days after the program concludes or on this date (whichever comes first).

-- The Parents Council will allocate no more than $50,000 in grant awards to eligible and successful applicants.
+- The Parents Council will allocate up to $50,000 in grant awards to eligible and successful applicants.

-- In the past few years, there have typically 25-40 applications each year.
+- In the past few years, there have typically been 25-40 applications each year.

 When thinking of your programming and funding needs, consider what is possible given the information above.
 This does not mean that awards may not exceed last year's maximum gift amount, but it does mean no one will receive more than the maximum available for funding.

 - There is no guarantee that your application will move forward to the interview round.
-You will receive notification if you did or did not receive an interview by February 10, 2020.
-Those moving to the interview stage will be scheduled for the Grants Meeting on February 28, 2020.
+You will receive notification if you did or did not receive an interview by mid-February 2022.

-- Example 1: Instead of the First Year Experience (within Carolina Housing) program submitting three applications for mini grants, it would be advantageous to roll those into one applications for First Year Experience Initiatives.
+- Example 1: Instead of the First Year Experience (within Carolina Housing) program submitting three applications for mini grant awards, it would be advantageous to roll those into one application for First Year Experience Initiatives.

-- Example 2: Individual programs within a unit may submit a grant application (First Year Experience and Discover (sopho)More may each submit application).
-An individual program within a unit should not submit multiple applications (Discover (sopho)More should only submit one focused grant application).
+- Example 2: Individual programs within a unit may submit an application (First-Year Experience and Discover (sopho)More may each submit application).
+An individual program within a unit should not submit multiple applications (Discover (sopho)More should only submit one focused application).

-- Parents Council Grants are not a flow-through for other non-profit organizations.
+- Parents Council Grant Awards are not a flow-through for other non-profit organizations.
 The goal is to impact student learning and the student experience, not fundraise for other philanthropies.

 - Prioritization is given to new projects to provide seed money.
 Funding is not prioritized for continuing initiatives unless there is a significant new component or a compelling reason to consider sustaining funding beyond the first year.

-- Please read the Grants Application Instructions carefully as there are other parameters to consider when requesting funding.
+- Please read the Grant Awards Application Instructions carefully as there are other parameters to consider when requesting funding.